rezamarzban/syms/example1/README.md

 ```

 In less than a minute it solve and calculate complex Wait's formula.
 The result is normalized radiation resistance of a sample antenna..., So syms is easy to use portable handheld equation solver and calculator for engineers and scientists.

+syms always looks for `main.sym` file which contains sympy codes to solving and calculating, Change it for your needs.